Joselyne Edwards: Ultimate Fighting Championship

 Edwards faced Nora Cornolle on September 2, 2023, at UFC Fight Night 226.
 She lost the fight via unanimous decision.

 Edwards faced Ailín Pérez on June 1, 2024, at UFC 302.
 She lost the fight again by unanimous decision.

 Edwards faced Tamires Vidal on October 19, 2024 at UFC Fight Night 245.
 At the weigh-ins, Edwards weighed in at 139 pounds, three pounds over the bantamweight non-title fight limit.
 The bout proceeded at catchweight and Edwards was fined 30 percent of her purse which went to her opponent Vidal.
 She won the fight via a rear-naked choke submission at the end of the third round.

 Edwards faced Chelsea Chandler on April 26, 2025 at UFC on ESPN 66.
 She won the fight by technical knockout in the first round.

 Edwards was set to face former UFC Women's Bantamweight Championship challenger Mayra Bueno Silva on August 9, 2025 at UFC on ESPN 72.
 However, Bueno Silva pulled out due to undisclosed reasons and was replaced by Priscila Cachoeira.
 Edwards won the fight by knockout in the first round.
 This fight earned her a Performance of the Night award.

+Edwards faced Nora Cornolle in a rematch on February 21, 2026, at UFC Fight Night 267.
+She won the fight via rear‑naked choke submission in the second round, with the finish resulting in a shoulder injury for Cornolle.

+Replacing Yana Santos, who withdrew for undisclosed reasons, Edwards faced Norma Dumont on April 25, 2026 at UFC Fight Night 274.
+She won the fight via unanimous decision.

 Controversies

 Altercation with Ailín Pérez

-Before UFC Fight Night 232, Edwards and Ailín Pérez allegedly had an altercation for unknown reasons.
+Before UFC Fight Night 232, Edwards and Ailín Pérez of Argentina had an altercation for unknown reasons in which Pérez appeared with some stitches under her left eye.
+Ailín declined to comment on the matter, stating she would do so only after the fight with Edwards.
+According to Pérez, it was her coach who broke up the altercation, stating, "This was an assault I had in the PI.
+It was some random person who came to attack me so the fight wouldn't happen."
+Later, Edward’s told MMAMania.com, "While we were fighting, her coach attacked me from behind.
+He was choking me so [Ailín] could hit me.
+I practically had to fight both of them.
+He didn't protect anyone, he started the fight."